This post may contain affiliate links. Please see our disclosure policy for more details.

-If you find yourself packing peanut butter and jelly all the time, here are some EASY, healthy sandwich ideas for toddlers and kids that will not only help invite variety but keep them excited for their lunch.
+If you find yourself packing peanut butter and jelly all the time, here are some easy, healthy sandwich ideas for toddlers and kids that invite variety while still keeping lunch exciting.

 - Our Favorite Lunch Boxes